 All in all it has been a great experience!
 My wife likes it a lot because it always works, and I have learned a lot about ZFS, Solaris, SNMP and Nexenta.
 I encourage everyone who likes to tinker and wants to get some valuable experience with Nexenta to setup one for home use.

-RE: NexentaStor Home Brew Contest - Added by Larry Smith 9 months ago
+RE: NexentaStor Home Brew Contest - Added by Larry Smith about 1 year ago

 I am a Senior Systems Engineer that uses virtualization and Enterprise class storage solutions by other major vendors in the industry on an everyday basis.

 So I have been using Nexentastor for over 2 years now in my home lab.
 I have to say it is an amazing storage solution.
 I have used many others over the years (FreeNAS, OpenFiler, NASLite) and I by far like Nexentastor the best.
 I also use HP Lefthand P4000 iSCSI storage and fiber channel IBM SAN storage on a daily basis at work, but the ZFS filesystem is amazing.
 I now have two Nexentastor CE NAS devices, one is dedicated to just backing up all of my systems around the house.